documenso/sdk-typescript/docs/sdks/documensofields/README.md

 ## update

-Update a single field for a document.
+Update a single field for a template.

 ### Example Usage